typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 **Writing the Graph Queries Itself**

 Writing the right graph queries that will interrogate the graph database has its challenges.
 You need to be explicit in defining the path to traverse between data instances.
-Given that your data model governs the paths between your data instances, you now have to design your queries specific to the way you defined your model.
+Given that your data model governs the paths between your data instances, you have to design your queries specific to the way you defined your model.

 What makes this particularly challenging is that you may not have modelled your data in the most generic, consistent and conceptually correct model (e.g., sometimes you defined a relationship as a node, other times as an edge).
 As a consequence, your queries may not be touching the right data.
 Each question you want to ask the graph needs a custom graph query, written based on your custom domain model, which may not provide the most optimal path for querying.
-Therefore, you may not be able to abstract the graph query into functions that would take your user's input as an argument, and reuse those functions across multiple use cases.
+Therefore, you may for example not be able to abstract the graph query into functions that would take your user's input as an argument, and reuse those functions across multiple use cases.

 Writing graph queries is already a challenging task as you need to understand graph algorithms and data structures.
 With the additional challenge of not being able to abstract and reuse your graph queries to the point where you can just focus on your problem domain, adopting graph databases becomes very hard.

-To address these challenges, Grakn abstracts away the low levels of a graph database by developing a knowledge graph.
+To address these challenges, Grakn abstracts away the low levels of a graph database by implementing a type system.
 This abstracts away the low-level implementation details of the graph and lets you adopt the technology without a steep learning curve.

 ## Modelling and Defining Schema